ByThePowerOfScience/BrigadierDSL/README.md

 There's also `redirect` and `fork` support, as well as anything else I could find in the assorted builders.

-I also did my best to document the dang thing, since Mojang didn't.
+I also did my best to document the dang thing.
 I still don't fully understand what half of it does, but I did my best.

 More macros are available in [MCSpecificMacros.kt](MCSpecificMacros.kt) for working with Minecraft specifically.
 Just pop the file in your project yourself if you want to use them; I couldn't be bothered to get a standalone MC build working here.